FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

 that the mapping of potentially many individual concepts becomes too strongly hard-coded and long mapping pathes need be repeated which would create code bloat.

-Configurations should group mapping rules to reduce the overall size of the mapping tables.
+Configurations should group mapping rules to reduce the overall size of the mapping dictionaries.
 Configurations are stored as Python dictionaries with specific formatting.
 Configurations use abbreviations wherever possible.
 All combined, this yields compact descriptions that are hopefully easier to read and having fewer places where changes